huyng/easydb/README.md

 # EasyDB

 EasyDB is a small, fast, self-contained Go binary that serves SQLite databases over a REST API and lets you explore SQLite databases using a simple browser UI.
-Auto-generated CRUD endpoints, scheduled backups, raw SQL, and a browser UI.
+Auto-generated CRUD endpoints, built-in scheduled backups, raw SQL, and a browser UI.

 ## Install